 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 4 / 4

-The government generally respects judicial independence, but judicial effectiveness is hampered by a lack of resources.
-The highest court is the Eastern Caribbean Supreme Court, which includes a court of appeals and a high court.
-The country recognizes the original jurisdiction of the Caribbean Court of Justice, but the Privy Council in London remains the final court of appeal.
+The judiciary generally operates independently.
+Judges are appointed through an impartial Judicial and Legal Services Commission and cannot be dismissed arbitrarily.
+The country is subject to the Eastern Caribbean Supreme Court and recognizes the original jurisdiction of the Caribbean Court of Justice, but the Privy Council in London remains the final court of appeal.

 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

 Detainees and defendants are guaranteed a range of legal rights, which are mostly respected in practice.
-However, there is a significant case backlog, caused in large part by personnel shortages in local courts.
-According to the US State Department, about 20 people have been held in pretrial detention for longer than two years, with many of these cases involving delays in obtaining psychiatric evaluations of the defendant.
+However, there is a significant case backlog, which leads to prolonged pretrial detention.
+According to the US State Department, about 20 people had been held in pretrial detention for longer than two years as of 2017, with many of the cases featuring delays in obtaining psychiatric evaluations of the defendant.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 4 / 4